pulumi/pulumi-hugo/themes/default/content/what-is/what-are-circleci-secrets.md

 page_title: "What are CircleCI secrets?"
 ---

 [CircleCI](https://circleci.com/) is an agile Continuous Integration/Continuous Deployment (CI/CD) platform.
 It aims to automate software development processes for faster, reliable releases.
-CircleCI Secrets empower developers to safeguard critical data while streamlining workflows.
+CircleCI secrets empower developers to safeguard critical data while streamlining workflows.

 ## What are CircleCI secrets?